Photos by WSU University Times, Bob Hower, Terry Ketron for the Kingsport Times-News, Dan Wells, and Clay Jackson for The Advocate-Messenger.

 an active community life

 Dixon and his six siblings each migrated to Central Kentucky over a period of 12 years.
 “My brothers and sisters and I were inspired by our parents’ values.
-We made a mutual pact to find a more desirable quality of life and pledged to reside in proximity, sharing our lives as an close-knit extended family.”
-A nearby farm retreat became the family project, with each household within an hour’s drive.
+We made a mutual pact to find a more desirable quality of life and pledged to reside in proximity, sharing our lives as an close-knit extended family,” he explains.
+A farm retreat became the family project, with each household within an hour’s drive.
 Dana and John are truly “partners in all things,” and have chosen Danville, Kentucky as their adopted home, based on its widely recognized attributes as a community.
 “Everything about Danville supports our goals as both designers and artists.
 We enjoy taking an active part in the community, and our local clients become friends.
 It’s hard to imagine a more pleasant place in which to live and be creative,” Dixon says.
 As a graduate of Leadership Boyle County, he has served on the boards of the Danville/Boyle County Chamber of Commerce, the American Heart Association, and the Danville Rotary Club.
-He recently chaired the Advisory Board for a Salvation Army Corps that serves five counties.
-An avid cyclist, he was appointed to the Kentucky Bicycle and Bikeway Commission and is also a founding organizer and current chairman of B.I.K.E.—the Bicycle Initiative for Kentucky Enhancements.
+He chaired the Advisory Board for a Salvation Army Corps that serves five counties and was presented the David Bell Birney Hope Award for outstanding service.
+An avid cyclist, he was appointed to the Kentucky Bicycle and Bikeway Commission and was also a founding organizer of B.I.K.E.—the Bicyclist Initiative for Kentucky Enhancements.
 The governor named him to the Honorable Order of Kentucky Colonels in 2007.

 T O P